 And issued a certificate for my domain.

-Letsencrypt should give a TXT record to add to your DNS records.
+Letsencrypt should add a TXT record to your DNS records using the api.
 Once the record has been added, run renew and your certificates should be issued.

 <domain name> In the place of my domain for the remainder of this article.

 Along with issuing a certificate, this wrote the required configuration file for future certificates to

 ~/.acme.sh/<domain name>/<domain name>.conf.